-Savings plans of £5.143m were identified for 2016/17, and these savings were achieved.
+Savings plans of £5.143m were identified for 2016/17, and those savings have been achieved.
 The impact of the Home Office Grant Settlement for 2017/18 is a 1.4% cash reduction and there is a savings requirement of £3.795m.
 The PCC and Chief Constable are jointly committed to providing the best possible policing service across Norfolk whilst at the same time increasing efficiency and reducing costs.